ghostintranslation/byte/README.md

 1 resistor ~ 22ohm *
 12 LED
 ```
+* I tested M2 standoffs but M3 should fit too
 * Regarding the resistor, this resistor is for the leds, you might notice that a 1ohm resistor will do the trick too, this is because the multiplexers have actually impedance depending on the switch frequency.

 In order to run any sketch on the Teensy you have to install the Teensyduino add-on to Arduino.